What is Get REAL?

-An on-going leadership group of LGBTQ+ students and their allies aged 13-17, focused on skill-teaching, community-building, and facilitating new experiences in a safe and welcoming environment.
+An on-going leadership group of 2SLGBTQ+ students and their allies aged 13-17, focused on skill-teaching, community-building, and facilitating new experiences in a safe and welcoming environment.

 Our team is passionate, diverse, hard-working, and friendly.
 We believe that everyone brings something different to the table, and that best ideas can come from anyone.

 Marley Bowen is the dynamic force behind Get REAL’s expansion over the past three years, and a proud leader of the organization.
 Hailing from Gros Morne, Newfoundland, Marley got involved with Get REAL while she was in university on the east coast, because she felt like her high school environment wasn’t a place that people felt comfortable coming out and being themselves.
 After coming out as gay herself, she wanted to give back and help others who may be struggling accepting their sexuality.
 After flying to Toronto for a high school speaking tour, she took on the second ever full-time staff position and has been growing the program ever since.
 Her unwavering optimism and unparalleled work ethic has enabled Get REAL’s workshop program expand to one of the largest in Canada, impacting 8 provinces (and 3 states), and over 150,000 young people to date.